bubbster95/ddb-back-end-developer-challenge/README.md

 There are two other endpoints that I left in for ease of testing.

-The first is simply the home page (/).
-Include an id in the query string to view a specific player character's data.
+The first is simply the home page `/`.
+Include an `id` in the query string to view a specific player character's data.
 If left blank the default data is our test user "Clad Ironside".

-The second endpoint (/delete) is a little more serious (which is why it is commented out).
-If passed an id it will permanently delete that player character from the database.
+The second endpoint `/delete` is a little more serious (which is why it is commented out).
+If passed an `id` it will <b>permanently delete</b> that player character from the database.

 ### Final Remarks

 Thanks again for taking the time to review my code.
 Though the API is far from perfect, I hope you consider me a qualified candidate.
-I'm eager and ready to code and learn as part of your team!
+I'm eager to grow as a developer as part of your team!